carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ![Channel files](../fig/channel-files.png)

 Maybe use this "Nextflow is based on the Dataflow programming model in which processes communicate through channels. from [here](https://www.nextflow.io/docs/latest/channel.html#)

-## Properties

-A channel has two major properties:

-1. Sending a message completes immediately, without having to wait for the receiving process (asynchronous/non-blocking) .

-1. Receiving data is a blocking operation which stops the receiving process until the message has arrived.

 ## Channel types